ManuVdv/Website/content/projects.md

 --------------------

-## Project 3: Statistical analysis on the Dow Jones
+## Project 3: Statistical analysis on the Dow Jones Index

 **1. Calculating losses with historical data**